 But one thing remained constant for all of them—their mission.

-The mission of all these colleges was to provide practical training and education to students in the distinct Adventist message, seeking to share the hope of Jesus to every corner of the world.
+The mission of all these colleges was to provide practical training and education to students in the context of the Adventist message, seeking to share the hope of Jesus to every corner of the world.
 The trainees would then venture out as denominational or self-supporting missionaries.

 And this mission was clearly evident, even in their earlier names.
 For example: